-In this study the scaling tool SCALMET (Marke et al., 2011a, b) applies statistical downscaling functions without any further bias correction to expand from the RCM scale $(45 \times 45 \text{ km})$ to the scale of the hydrological simulations $(1 \times 1 \text{ km})$.
+In this study the scaling tool SCALMET (Marke et al., 2011a, b) applies statistical downscaling functions without any further bias correction to expand from the RCM scale $(45 \times 45 \text{ km})$ to the scale of the hydrological simulations $(1 \times 1 \text{ km})$ .
 Topographical information (elevation, slope, aspect) is included in order to consider subgrid-scale heterogeneities and related natural climate gradients, which are particularly important in mountainous terrain.
-For each time step, the elevation dependency of meteorological variables, strongly varying with terrain elevation, e.g. air temperature or air humidity is analyzed.
+For each time step, the elevation dependency of meteorological variables, strongly varying with terrain elevation, e.g., air temperature or air humidity is analyzed.
 A regression function is determined, which is then applied to adjust these variables.
-The scaling methods applied consist of bilinear interpolation and statisti-

-- 5 cal downscaling with conservation of mass and energy (Marke et al., 2011b).
-Since the temporal resolution of the regional climate model used in this study is less than one hour, a temporal interpolation routine is also implemented.
+The scaling methods applied consist of bilinear interpolation and statistical downscaling with conservation of mass and energy (Marke et al., 2011b).
+For physical downscaling, submodels are implemented to downscale wind speed, shortwave and longwave radiation (Liston and Elder, 2006; Izimon et al., 2003) to account for subscale heterogeneities within the remapping process (Marke, 2008).
+Since the temporal resolution of the regional climate model used in this study is 3 h, a temporal interpolation routine is also implemented.
 In these cases a cubic spline function is applied to all meteorological parameters except precipitation.
-The latter is classified under short events for a single recording and under long-term events - for consecutive observations.
-Afterwards, the precipitation is distributed to the hours before the single event using a Gaussian distribution, or equally distributed in time for the continuous case following (Mauser and Bach, 2009).
+The latter is classified under short events for a single recording and under long-term events for consecutive observations.
+Afterwards, the precipitation is distributed to the hours before the single event using a Gaussian distribution, or equally distributed in time for the continuous case following Mauser and Bach (2009).
 This routine runs prior to the downscaling processes.
-The downscaling techniques implemented in SCALMET are based on physical and statistical approaches, so they are completely general and can the applied without any further parameterization in various regions.
-For further details it - 15 be applied without any further parameterization in various regions.
-For further details it is referred to Marke et al. (2011a, b).
+In this study the meteorological data precipitation, air temperature, air humidity, incoming shortwave and longwave radiation, air pressure and wind speed of the RCM are downscaled by SCAL-MET.
+The downscaling techniques implemented in SCAL-MET are based on physical and statistical approaches, so they are completely general and can be applied without any further parameterization in various regions.
+For further details refer to Marke et al. (2011a, b).